Stranga-Games/My-Big-Sister-Remastered-Translations/README.md

 # INSTRUCTIONS

-1. Download the "English.trs" (or whichever language you wish to update) file to your pc.
+1. Download the `English.trs` (or whichever language you wish to update) file to your pc.

 2. Open [this](https://tzachshabtay.github.io/ags-trs-editor/) page in any web browser.
-    * Click the little upload cloud symbol in the top left and select the "<Language>.trs" file.
+    * Click the little upload cloud symbol in the top left and select the `<Language>.trs` file.

 3. Go nuts, lol!
 Click on any line and retype the line out to add your translation.